api3dao/vitepress-docs/docs/explore/airnode/config-files.md

 # {{$frontmatter.title}}

-Airnode is a first-party oracle that pushes off-chain API data to an on-chain requester.
 The Airnode is defined by a file name [config.json](/reference/airnode/latest/deployment-files/config-json.md).
 It is the central element feeding data to beacons, the components that supply on-chain dAPIs with data behind the scenes.